Copper Intrauterine Device (IUD)

 AFTER YOUR IUD INSERTION

 - You will probably be fine to return to normal activities the following day.
+There may be cramping and bleeding in the first few days after insertion.

 YOU SHOULD CONTACT THE DOCTOR IF:

-- You suspect you might be pregnant.
+- You think you might be pregnant.

 FOR OTHER HEALTH SERVICES AND INFORMATION This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 OR CALL 02 6247 3077

-Contraception: An Australian clinical practice handbook 4th Edition
+Contraception: An Australian Clinical Practice Handbook 4th Edition

-The copper IUD Fact sheet/ Family Planning NSW
+The Copper IUD Fact sheet, Family Planning NSW

 Cervix, Vagina, Contraception, IUD, Contraceptive